craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 Today is the 23rd.
 We leave the **Village of Barovia** early in the morning, and upon going to cross the bridge over the nearby river, we are accosted by large wolves, and a pair of vampires hanging under the bridge.

-We make our way to the Tser Pool, where Alenka is not awaiting and apparently only comes to infrequently, and we meet a man named Bogen who lied about knowing the people on Klarl's card.
+We make our way to the **Tser Pool**, where *Alenka* is not awaiting and apparently only comes infrequently, and we meet a man named *Bogen* who lied about knowing the people on Klarl's card.
+He tells us that *Straud* was a mortal prince once, and he "fell in battle" until the Vistani nursed him back into health - earning them freedom of travel to and from this place.

-We meet with Madam Eva.
-She reads our cards.
+We meet with *Madam Eva*.
+Somehow, she knows us beyond what we've revealed.
+She reads [[#The Cards...]]

-Straud was a mortal prince once, and he fell in battle until the Vistani nursed him back into health.
+### Session 9 - ""